Keep track of everything: The barcode is disappearing, and what's coming next? – Image: Xpert.Digital

 Hardware updates

-POS systems need to switch to optical scanners that can read both 1D and 2D codes.
-A transition phase is expected by the end of 2027 in which both types of code will be used in parallel.
+POS systems must be converted to optical scanners that can read both 1D and 2D codes.
+A transition phase is expected until the end of 2027, during which both code types will be used in parallel.

-2D codes enable faster and more precise scans because they contain more data and have built-in error corrections.
+2D codes enable faster and more precise scans because they contain more data and have built-in error correction.

 Customer experience

-QR codes with GS1 Digital Link give consumers access to additional information such as allergens, recipes or sustainability data directly from their smartphone.
+QR codes with GS1 Digital Link offer consumers access to additional information such as allergens, recipes or sustainability data directly via their smartphone.

 Changes in Warehouse Management Systems (WMS)